This Step: Practice Driving

 A) Get On the Road

-If you are younger than 18, you must clock 50 supervised practice hours behind the wheel during a six-month waiting period before taking the skills test (road test).
+If you are younger than 18 years old, you must clock 65 hours of supervised practice behind the wheel, including 10 hours at night and 5 hours in bad weather, while you have your learner's permit for a minimum of 6 months before taking the skills test (road test).
 Pennsylvania learner's permit holders also face the following restrictions:

-- You can't drive between the hours of 11 p.m. and 5 a.m., unless accompanied by a parent, guardian or spouse who is a licensed driver and is at least 18 years of age
+- You can't drive between the hours of 11 p.m. and 5 a.m., unless accompanied by a parent, guardian or spouse who is a licensed driver and is at least 18 years old or a licensed driver who is at least 21 years old

-You are also subject to a mandatory 90-day license suspension if you accumulate six or more points, or if you're convicted of a single high-speed violation (driving 26 miles per hour or more over the speed limit).
+You are also subject to a mandatory license suspension lasting 90 days if you accumulate 6 or more points, or if you're convicted of a single high-speed violation (driving 26 miles per hour or more over the speed limit).

 B) Get Parent or Guardian Certification of Practice Completion

-Once you finish your 50 hours behind the wheel, have the Parent or Guardian Certification Form (DL-180C) signed in the presence of a notary, driver license examiner or an end-of-course skill test teacher.
-All 50 hours need not be supervised by the same adult.
+Once you finish your 65 hours behind the wheel, have the Parent or Guardian Certification Form (Form DL-180C) signed in the presence of a notary, driver license examiner or an end-of-course skill test teacher.
+All 65 hours need not be supervised by the same adult.